vaadin/platform/scripts/generator/templates/template-release-notes.md

 # Breaking changes
 This lists products that have breaking changes from V13

+### Flow
+- Flow needs you to explicitly enable compatibility mode to keep running as before.

+### App Layout 2
+- AbstractAppRouterLayout was removed.
+AppLayout itself now implements RouterLayout.
+- AppLayoutMenu and AppLayoutMenuItem were removed.
+Migration guide available in [vaadin.com/docs](https://vaadin.com/docs/v14/flow/v14-migration/app-layout-v2-migration-guide.html)

+### ComboBox and Datepicker
+- The clear button is now hidden by default.
+To make it visible, use setClearButtonVisible(true).
+(Note: if the value of the combo box is empty, the clear button is always hidden.)

 # Known Issues and Limitations

 ## Running V14 application fails if there are spaces in classpath jar locations